 From conception to delivery, your uterus can grow from the size of a pear to the size of a watermelon.
 But pregnancy isn't the only possible reason for an enlarged uterus.
 An enlarged uterus is common and can be a symptom of several medical conditions, some of which require treatment.

 Two of the most common causes of an enlarged uterus are uterine fibroids and adenomyosis.

-The cause of fibroids is not known, but the tumors seem to rely on estrogen to grow.
+Doctors aren't sure what causes fibroids, but the tumors seem to rely on estrogen to grow.
 After menopause, they often shrink naturally and cause no symptoms.